PennyWieser/Thermobar/docs/youtube.rst

 Two Feldspar thermometry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Demonstrates plagioclase-liquid and kspar-liquid thermometry, and plagioclase-liquid hygrometry.
-We discuss equilibrium tests, and iteration between Temp and H2O for hygrometers.
+Demonstrates two feldspar thermometry, along with discussion of how to apply various equilibrium filters.

 **Useful files (right click and choose 'Save Link As...') to download files:**